Daculliber/secure_config/README.md

 generate -- This  function generates the secure file and activation key to be delivered with the program (This is not part of the program itself, but rather a tool to make the file to be delivered with the program.
 You can also use it with a setup script or however you want for that matter.
 I'm not telling you what you can't do!)

-generate(path,key_length, password <to be embeded in the program>,args< "Tf", "TF", "Tp", etc. timestamp T corrupt / t disable; system fingerprint F corrupt / f disable; p pass errors if arg missing>,
+generate(path,key_length, password <to be embeded in the program>,args< ("Tf", "tF", "Tp","tf" etc). timestamp T corrupt / t disable; system fingerprint F corrupt / f disable; p ignore errors for missing args>,
-       print_data=True<Hides the library's printing useful if you use it in a program>, key<uses any string you put there as the key (optional)>)
+       print_data=False<Hides the library's printing.
+Useful if you use it in a program>, key<uses any string you put there as the key (optional)>)

 activate(path,password,auth_key) if file inactive or disabled